top of page

 All our preschool groups are capped at 22 children and are staffed by two qualified early childhood educators.

-Syndal Preschool is a NUT AWARE centre.
-We ask that no food containing nuts is brought into the preschool centre.
+Syndal Preschool is an ALLERGY AWARE centre.
+We ask that no food containing the allergen is brought into the preschool centre.
 Children are actively supervised during all meal times and sharing of food is not permitted.
-The preschool keeps two EpiPen Junior auto-injector devices at the preschool for emergency use.
+The preschool keeps one EpiPen Junior auto-injector devices at the preschool for emergency use.

 All children with allergies are required to have an up to date Allergy Action Plan completed by their general practitioner and to provide the preschool with the appropriate medication as advised by their doctor.